SRCCUTOVERDESTIndependent · No vendor bias · Updated Apr 2026

 Replatform20–35%

-Databases, mid-life apps with cloud optimisation potential
+Databases, mid-life apps

 Refactor10–20%

-Strategic apps, consumer-facing, high-traffic workloads
+Strategic apps, consumer-facing, high-traffic

 Retire10–15%

-Unused or redundant apps discovered during discovery phase
+Unused or redundant apps found in discovery

-Replatform (re-architect partially) costs $8,000–$25,000 per workload and reduces ongoing cloud costs by 10–20% vs lift-and-shift.
-Refactor (full re-architecture) costs $25,000–$80,000+ per workload but reduces ongoing cloud costs by 30–50%.
-For a 100-workload migration: replatform adds $800K–$2.5M vs lift-and-shift's $300K–$800K, but saves $60,000–$120,000/year in ongoing costs.
+Replatform costs $8,000-$25,000 per workload and reduces ongoing cloud costs 10-20% vs lift-and-shift.
+Refactor costs $25,000-$80,000+ per workload but reduces ongoing cloud costs 30-50%.
+For a 100-workload migration: replatform adds $800K-$2.5M vs lift-and-shift's $300K-$800K, but typically saves $60K-$120K per year on the run.

-What is the 7Rs cloud migration framework?+
+Q. What is the 7Rs cloud migration framework?